justifiedsolutions/justifiedsolutions.com/content/support/sfspro/install-macos.md

 #### Starting the Application for the First Time

 If the `sfspro-data` directory is not in the default location, the application will complain about being unlicensed.
-Select the `Read-Only` option on the dialog.
+Select the `Read Only` option on the dialog.
 The client list dialog should appear.
 Cancel out of the dialog, select `Help->SFS Data Directory` from the menu.
 Browse to the location of the `sfspro-data` directory.
 Select the `Open` button.
 Click `OK` to close out of the dialog.
 Restart the application.

 #### Configuring the Firm